 The best way to get to Kalgoorlie is to fly from Perth.

-Suggested post: Spotlight on Australian destinations that are worth visiting
+Spotlight on Australian destinations that are worth visiting

-Linda is an Amazon author, writer and travel blogger.
+Linda is a best selling author, travel blogger and travel coach.
 Her website The Smart Travelista offers travel resources and tips via her blog, books, videos and more.